cabforum/smime/SBR.md

    An Applicant qualifies as a Business Entity if:

-      a.
-The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
+      A. The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
-      b.
-The entity has a verifiable physical existence and business presence;
+      B. The entity has a verifiable physical existence and business presence;
-      c.
-At least one Principal Individual associated with the entity is identified and validated by the CA;
+      C. At least one Principal Individual associated with the entity is identified and validated by the CA;
-      d.
-The identified Principal Individual attests to the representations made in the Subscriber Agreement; and
+      D. The identified Principal Individual attests to the representations made in the Subscriber Agreement; and
-      e.
-The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X].
+      E. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X].

 4. **Non-Commercial Entity Subjects**